 For example, you can also fly Perth-Melbourne-Launceston for the same 35,500 points one-way as it costs to fly Perth-Melbourne.
 You can still be in Business Class on both flights.

 However, some longer connections exceed the 2,400-mile threshold.
 For example, Perth-Sydney-Gold Coast comes to 49,500 Velocity Points in Business Class.
 At this level, the redemption probably isn’t worth it, compared to the other options available on partner airlines.
-Instead, you might want to consider flying Virgin Australia’s Cairns-Tokyo route for 59,500 Velocity Points in Business Class.
+Instead, you might want to consider flying Virgin Australia’s Cairns-Tokyo route for 59,500 Velocity Points in Business Class, which ends in early 2025.

 Fees and taxes apply to all redemptions.